Be informed about policies that guide and protect McGaw Medical Center of Northwestern University, trainees and program staff.

 Moonlighting/Extra Call for Pay

-The term "moonlighting" refers to employment outside of the activities of the training program for the purpose of providing medical services regardless of whether it is performed at one of the McGaw affiliated hospitals or at another non-affiliated institution.
+The term "moonlighting" refers to clinical work outside of the activities of the training program for the purpose of providing medical services regardless of whether it is performed at one of the McGaw affiliated hospitals or at another non-affiliated institution.
+Moonlighting is optional and trainees cannot be required to participate in moonlighting.
 The official policy of McGaw and its member hospitals is that moonlighting must not interfere with the housestaff member’s ability to achieve the goals and objectives of his or her training program.
-Furthermore, moonlighting constitutes the unlicensed practice of medicine unless the trainee has been issued a permanent medical license by the state in which the moonlighting occurs.
+Moonlighting requires the trainee to have a valid permanent medical license.
+Moonlighting without this required licensure constitutes the unlicensed practice of medicine unless the trainee has been issued a permanent medical license by the state in which the moonlighting occurs.

 McGaw and its affiliated hospitals are not responsible for any professional activities in which housestaff members participate outside the scope of the training program to which they are appointed.
 Neither professional liability nor workers' compensation insurance provided by McGaw affiliated hospitals covers these activities.

-The desire to perform moonlighting activities must be reported to the housestaff member's Program Director and may occur only with written permission.
+The desire to perform moonlighting activities must be reported to the housestaff member's Program Director and may occur only with written permission from the Program Director.
 The written permission will be maintained in the housestaff member's training file.
-The Program Director will monitor the housestaff member's performance to ensure that the moonlighting activities are not excessive and do not impair the housestaff member's ability to carry out assigned McGaw responsibilities.
+The Program Director must monitor the housestaff member's performance to ensure that the moonlighting activities are not excessive and do not impair the housestaff member's ability to carry out assigned McGaw responsibilities.
+The approval of moonlighting or extra call for pay is solely at the discretion of the Program Director and may be withdrawn at any time.
 If the Program Director denies or withdraws permission to moonlight, any failure to comply with the Program Director’s decision shall be considered insubordination and may lead to the housestaff member being placed on probation, suspended, dismissed, or terminated as outlined in the Evaluation and Addressing Performance Deficiencies section of the McGaw Conduct and Discipline policy.

 The Program Director from each training program must:

-- Ensure that all housestaff log moonlighting hours in New Innovations (NI), as these must be counted towards the 80-hour Maximum Weekly Hour Limit.
-The frequency of entering hours may be at the discretion of the Program Director, but should not exceed four week intervals, and
+- ensure that all housestaff log moonlighting hours in New Innovations (NI), as these must be counted towards all ACGME duty hour limits.
+The frequency of entering hours may be at the discretion of the Program Director, but should not exceed 4 week intervals; and

 Housestaff who choose to moonlight must: